 Earning Destination Tokens

-Each type of token is unique to its patrol area and can be earned by opening chests, completing adventures, and finishing Public Events.
+Each type of token is unique to its patrol area and can be obtained by opening chests, completing adventures, and finishing Public Events.
 EDZ Tokens, for example, will drop regularly for players, provided that they are consistently completing new activities.

 Once the player has acquired a decent stack of Destiny 2 tokens, they can take them to the respective destination’s vendor.
 In the case of the European Dead Zone, that vendor is Devrim Kay, and giving him EDZ Tokens will increase the player’s reputation with him.
 Once the reputation meter is full, Devrim will gift the player a Legendary Engram.